 I don't have a 'tofu press' (whatever that is...), so I just put the tofu between paper towels, and put a heavy book on top to press out the water.

 I highly recommend honey from The Savannah Bee Company-it's SO SO SO good and I have been using it in everything lately!

 - 1 16 oz package firm/extra firm tofu

-- 3 Tbsp gluten free low sodium soy sauce, tamari or Bragg’s liquid aminos
+- 3 tablespoon gluten free low sodium soy sauce tamari or Bragg’s liquid aminos

-- 2 Tbsp honey (agave or maple syrup can be subbed for vegan)
+- 2 tablespoon honey agave or maple syrup can be subbed for vegan

 - couple dashes of cayenne pepper or crushed red pepper